ayoobembe/hizaSwenet/README.md

-##Hiza Swenet Website
+#Hiza Swenet Website

-#Description:
+##Description:
 Basic website for Hiza Swenet (company).

-#Commands:
+##Commands:
-*Pre-run:    npm install   (this should also run bower install) *E2E test:   npm run protractor
+*Pre-run:    npm install   (this should also run bower install)

+*E2E test:   npm run protractor

 *Unit test:  npm test

-*Run server: nodemon server.js   [Note: runs on port 8000] *Installing backend dependencies: npm install <moduleName> --save *Installing frontend dependencies: bower install <moduleName>
+*Run server: nodemon server.js   [Note: runs on port 8000]

+*Installing backend dependencies: npm install <moduleName> --save

+*Installing frontend dependencies: bower install <moduleName>
   E.g: bower install bootstrap

 *Uninstalling backend dependencies: bower uninstall <moduleName>

-#(Used) Dependencies:
+##Dependencies:
 **Bower Components:**

   Angular

   Angular-mocks

 **Node Modules:**

   Express

   Bower

   Karma, Jasmine, and related

   Protractor

-#Notes:
+##Notes:

 Everything related to the front-end is contained in hizaSwenet/app.

-The back-end is pretty basic and for now (ignoring tests) comprises just the server.js which serves up a basic html page i.e index.
+The back-end is pretty basic and for now comprises of

+the server.js which serves up a basic html page i.e index.

-All routing in the future would be done via angular-route on the front end ... hopefully.
+All routing in the future would be done via angular-route on the

+front end.